SykesTheLord/Zen-Omarchy-Live-Theme-Updater/README.md

 ### Step 1: Install from the Firefox Add-ons store

-Install **omarchy-zen-live-theme** directly from the Firefox Add-ons store — no manual download needed.
+Install **Zen live updater for Omarchy** directly from the Firefox Add-ons store — no manual download needed.

 ### Step 2: Alternatively, install manually